hosseinoliabak/cisco/switching/02_1_port_mirroring.md

 Switch1(config)# monitor session 1 destination interface fastEthernet0/24
 ```
-* If source ports are not access ports we have to use `replicate` keyword at the end of destination
+* If source ports are not access ports we have to use `encapsulation replicate` keyword at the end of destination
 command.
 Then destination interface will become trunk as the source interface is.
 ```
 Switch1(config)# monitor session 1 source interface fastEthernet0/2